Photo credit: Bobby Plasencia

 Connecting the Dots: Intimate Partner Violence Prevention, Healing, and Advocacy Conference

-Almazan participates as a panelist for the Mayors office (Department to Combat Domestic Violence) where she performed excerpts from La Paloma Prisoner and spoke to the process of working with survivors of domestic violence and being a survivor herself.
+Almazan participated as a panelist for the Mayors office (Department to Combat Domestic Violence) where she performed excerpts from La Paloma Prisoner and spoke to the process of working with survivors of domestic violence and being a survivor herself.
 In collaboration with Gibney Dance, Raquel also facilitated a break out session on the use of theatre, collage to create transformative solutions to domestic violence.

 SERIAL KILLERS, SERIAL LOVERS